-The ketogenic diet is a low-carb, high-fat diet that offers many health benefits.
+The ketogenic diet (or keto diet, for short) is a low-carb, high-fat diet that offers many health benefits.

-This article is a detailed beginner's guide to the ketogenic diet.
+Here is a detailed beginner's guide to the keto diet.

 There are several versions of the ketogenic diet, including: